Udgam School For Children

-Udgam School for Children is private running school located at Thaltej, Ahmedabad, Gujarat, India.
+Udgam School for Children is a private school located at Thaltej, Ahmedabad, Gujarat, India.
 It is a senior secondary school affiliated to the Central Board of Secondary Education (CBSE), New Delhi.
-In 2023 they got an approval for International Baccalaureate for Std 11 & Std 12.
+In 2023, they got an approval for International Baccalaureate for Std 11 & Std 12 and in 2025, they introduced Ontario Secondary School Diploma with Udgam Consultancy, becoming the first school in India to launch the program.

 History

-Udgam School for Children was founded in 1965 by Sarojben Carvalho with a few students.
-During 1991 the Kantilal Jaikishandas Charitable Trust took a lead and moved the campus to larger space.
+Udgam School for Children was founded in 1965 by Sarojben Carvalho in a small building with only a handful of students.
+In1991, the Kantilal Jaikishandas Charitable Trust took a lead and moved the campus to a larger space in Thaltej.